Moon River: A Short Story

 At home, River lived in a rather compact, squarish apartment.
 He did not have any decors but he had a wall of collected styrofoam cups, all with Moon’s bite marks and faded lipstick.
 That was his way of ‘collecting’ her.
 On his table were yellowed books, and torn pages from used notebooks, where he scribbled, and drew.
 A wall featured many of River’s messily arranged polaroids.
 They looked intimate, and rather impressive.
 Each picture revealed just slightly more of River as a person.

 One day, River punched in to work and he did his routine, however, he immersed in a rare anomaly.
 Into the night, Moon lingered, and she typed voraciously.
 He enjoyed her company from afar as he tucked into his sandwich.
 Upon his exit from the washroom, to River’s astonishment, they met face to face, for the first time.
 She waved, and said goodnight.
 He waved back, without a word.
 She had noticed him.

 That night, River’s heart raced so fast that his hands shivered.
 Infatuation and happiness inspired a surge of impulsive inspiration.
 River gathered his polaroid camera and captured his elusive disposed cup collection of Moon’s daily coffee doses.
-In the midst of midnight, River checked into the office, and laid down a series of polaroids on Moon’s table, with a specific flower he picked, an orchid.
+At midnight, River checked into the office, and laid down a series of polaroids on Moon’s table, with a specific flower he picked, an orchid.

 The next morning, his monotonous alarm sounded catchy.
 River felt different.
 He broke his routine, and plunged into some basic hip exercises.
 He had a great appetite.
 Double portion.
 He ironed his uniform with a hum, and used expired gel on his hair.
 He wanted to look suave.